kellerkinderDE/K10rDeployment/README.md

 * Usage/Example: `php bin/console k10r:config:set [--shop 1] "noaccountdisable" "true"`

 #### Parameters
-* `shop`   : Store ID of settings to be set, if not set, default-store will be used
+* `shop`   : Shop ID of settings to be set, if not set, default-shop will be used

 #### Arguments
 * `key`: Name of the configuration element to be set